 In order to achieve its objective the fund will focus on a bottom-up, value oriented investment approach as the primary driver of long-term returns, investing in a diversified mix of primarily Canadian equity and fixed income securities.
 The fund will also tactically shift its asset allocation to take advantage of investment opportunities.
 The fund may acquire securities directly or hold units of other Empire Life segregated funds, invest in money market instruments such as treasury bills and short-term government and corporate debt securities and ETFs.
 For a list of the Empire Life segregated funds in which the fund currently invests, if any, please refer to the fund's fund facts document.
 The fund may use derivative instruments.
-The fund may enter into repurchase transactions, reverse repurchase transactions or securities lending transactions.

-Interest rate movement risk, credit risk, general derivatives risk, fund in fund risk, large investor risk, business risk, market risk, sovereign risk, foreign currency risk, trust investment risk, special equities risk, ETF risk, and repurchase and reverse repurchase transactions and securities lending risks.
+Interest rate movement risk, credit risk, general derivatives risk, fund in fund risk, large investor risk, business risk, market risk, sovereign risk, foreign currency risk, trust investment risk, special equities risk and ETF risk.